-Recommendation (to be included as a subset of #13) STATUS PROCEEDURE SUGGESTIONS - COMIX STAR: Completed: in the Flight 16.
-Reassess and revise the entire arrival corridor in a manner that more appropriately "shares Procedure Study the consultant the noise" instead of concentrating arrivals from the North in a very narrow corridor. evaluated multiple Several members of the subcommittee worked to develop potential revised procedures to recommendations to revise the COMIX STAR designed to reduce the increased noise that has resulted from the COMIX RNAV STAR to address implementation of Metroplex and NextGen.
-Those suggestions are included as, and meant noise concerns.
-Based on the to be, examples to clarify the desired outcome and to bring up potential alternatives to the noise screening analysis, the current procedure.
-Consultant recommended not to a.
-Revise COMIX STAR procedure in order to shift flights that Metroplex has moved and proceed forward with the concentrated father South (the downwind leg) over less populated areas and restore prior proposed concept because it altitude. would increase aircraft noise to b.
-Shift the waypoint XMANS on the COMIX STAR north to a location that is over the interstate noticeable levels for freeway 805 and 52 with the constraint to remain clear of MCAS Miramar's airspace.
-It would communities who are not come ashore over Torrey Pines State Park before connecting with KLOMN. frequently overflown.
-The TAC, c.
-Increase Min.
-Altitude at LNTRN (LCOVE) at or above 10,000'.
-This change would result in aircraft flying over less populated areas, including industrial businesses, thus reducing the noise impact and saving time/fuel.
-This proposed path is closer to the historical flights pre-NextGen.
+Recommendation (to be included as a subset of #13) PROCEEDURE SUGGESTIONS - COMIX STAR: Con 16.
+Reassess and revise the entire arrival corridor in a manner that more appropriately "shares Pro the noise" instead of concentrating arrivals from the North in a very narrow corridor. eva Several members of the subcommittee worked to develop potential revised procedures to reco COMIX STAR designed to reduce the increased noise that has resulted from the CON implementation of Metroplex and NextGen.
+Those suggestions are included as, and meant nois to be, examples to clarify the desired outcome and to bring up potential alternatives to the nois current procedure.
+Con a.
+Revise COMIX STAR procedure in order to shift flights that Metroplex has moved and pro concentrated father South (the downwind leg) over less populated areas and restore prior pro altitude. wou b.
+Shift the waypoint XMANS on the COMIX STAR north to a location that is over the interstate noti freeway 805 and 52 with the constraint to remain clear of MCAS Miramar's airspace.
+It would com come ashore over Torrey Pines State Park before connecting with KLOMN. freq esign.
+TAC, CAC and ANAC uested it proceed to FAA for oposed modification was on August 19, 2018.